cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/index.rst

   ranges.

-  Time-partitioned FileSets are typically written in batch: into large files, every *N* minutes or hours...while a timeseries table is typically written in real time, one data point at a time.
+  Time-partitioned FileSets are typically written in batch: into large files, every *N* minutes or hours...while a timeseries table is typically written in real-time, one data point at a time.

 - A ``CubeDataset`` is a multidimensional dataset, optimized for data warehousing and OLAP